Fine Art Foundation

 ARTS-1111 | Painting 1 | 4.5 | ||

 This is an introductory painting course designed to introduce students to the basic principles and properties of fine art painting.
-Students will explore basic colour theory and a variety of introductory painting techniques.
+Students will explore fundamental colour theory and a variety of introductory painting techniques.
 Knowledge of the tools of painting and their proper handling, as well as the language of painting will be introduced.
-Students will execute compositions in paint in differing scales and from a variety of sources.
-Lectures, demonstrations and field trips will provide students with an introductory overview of the history of painting.
-Acrylic paints will be the painting medium used in this course. | ||||
+Students will execute compositions in paint in differing scales and supports.
+Traditional observation and conceptual approaches are developed within painting themes.
+Lectures and demonstrations will provide students with an introductory overview of the history of painting.
+Acrylic paints will be the medium used in this course. | ||||

 ARTS-1112 | Sculpture 1 | 4.5 | ||

-This studio course explores traditional as well as contemporary sculpture materials and processes.
-Emphasis is on both additive and subtractive methods of working.
-Goals include acquiring technical skills, understanding the physical and expressive possibilities of diverse materials, and learning safe, appropriate use of tools and materials. | ||||
+This introductory course explores traditional and contemporary sculpture materials and processes.
+Studio-based projects will explore additive and subtractive methods of working, step processes and translations between sculpture media.
+The language and concerns of sculpture through applied technical skill development and understanding of physical and expressive possibilities of diverse materials are acquired.
+Lectures and demonstrations provide the historic, appropriate and safe use of tools and materials. | ||||

 ARTS-1117 | Intermedia | 3.5 | ||